 Visit the ISBE webpage for the official list of assessments.

-Who can apply for the Seal of Biliteracy?
+Who is eligible for the Seal of Biliteracy?

-All students are eligible to demonstrate proficiency in English and one or more other languages through this program.
-It is recommended that students wait until second semester of their senior year to apply.
+All students are eligible to demonstrate proficiency in English and one or more other languages through this program, but awards are only made to seniors.
+It is recommended that students wait until second semester of their senior year to be assessed.

-You must show proficiency in listening, speaking, reading and writing on a state-approved assessment.
-After obtaining your results, you can apply for the Seal and send all necessary documentation to Lorri Starck-King , Chair of the Modern and Classical Languages Department.
+If you are a students of a modern language, you must show proficiency in listening, speaking, reading and writing on a state-approved assessment.
+If you study Latin, you must demonstrate proficiency in reading on a state-approved assessment.
+After New Trier obtains your results, you will be informed of the award.
+If you have questions, contact Lorri Starck-King , Chair of the Modern and Classical Languages Department.

 How do I demonstrate proficiency in all four language domains?

-You may take a state-approved assessment at New Trier to demonstrate proficiency in all four domains.
+You take a state-approved assessment at New Trier to demonstrate proficiency.
 Please refer to the Testing Schedule for dates and times.

-To earn the Seal of Biliteracy , you will need to demonstrate proficiency at the Intermediate High level in all four domains in English and one or more other languages.
+To earn the Seal of Biliteracy , students also need to demonstrate proficiency at the Intermediate High level in all four domains in English and one or more other languages.

-Can I apply for the Seal in English and more than two languages?
+Can I earn the Seal in English and multiple other languages?

-Yes, you can apply for the Seal or Commendation in all languages in which you are literate in listening, speaking, reading, and writing.
+Yes, you can apply for the Seal in all languages in which you are literate in listening, speaking, reading, and writing.

-Can I apply for the Seal before my senior year?
+Can I be assessed for the Seal before my senior year?

-Yes, you can apply for the Seal or Commendation at any time during your high school career.
-Students who earn the Seal or Commendation prior to senior year will have the designation applied to their transcript upon receipt.
+Yes, you can take the assessments to earn the Seal any time during your high school career, however priority is given to seniors.
+Students who earn the Seal prior to senior year will have the designation applied to their transcript upon receipt.
 Students will receive the award at the time of their high school graduation when it will be acknowledged on their diploma and official transcripts.
 It is recommended that you wait until second semester of your senior year to apply.

-Can I still earn the Seal or Commendation if the results of the assessment are not available at the time of graduation?
+Can I still earn the Seal if the results of the assessment are not available at the time of graduation?

 Yes.
-If the results of an approved language assessment are not available at the time of graduation, New Trier will award the Seal or Commendation after graduation when results are available.
-However, no official designation will be included on the transcript or diploma until the school receives the assessment results indicating that you qualify for the Seal or Commendation
+If the results of an approved language assessment are not available at the time of graduation (AP exam results from May, for example), New Trier will award the Seal after graduation when results are available.
+However, no official designation will be included on the transcript or diploma until the school receives the assessment results indicating that you qualify for the Seal.

 Testing is limited to 58 students in the morning session and 58 students in the afternoon session.